christiangenco/microconfrecap/editor/posts/dave-collins.md

 isPublic: true
 ---

-Check out [Dave's summary of this talk](https://www.softwarepromotions.com/microconf-2018-resources-dave-collins/) - you can also schedule a call with him!
+Check out [Dave's summary of his talk](https://www.softwarepromotions.com/microconf-2018-resources-dave-collins/) - you can also schedule a call with him!

 ---